liv3041/android-tv-news-app/README.md

 ## Setup
 1. Clone the repository.<br />
 2. Open it in Android Studio.<br />
+3. Create an object called APIConstants.kt and put your API Key and Base URL there.
-3. Build and run the app on an emulator or device.<br />
+4. Build and run the app on an emulator or device.<br />

 ## Tech Stack
 - Kotlin<br />